Freshen Up Your Social Media Profiles

 - Optimize your company’s profile with keywords and search terms.

 - Post on your profile page daily and at least 3 times a week on your business page.

 - Find new people to circle daily.
 One of the beautiful things about G+ is that you can circle people, and they don’t have to approve you.

 - Did you change companies or positions this year?
 Update your profile to reflect this and any other changes that have happened lately.

 - Update your profile shot if you haven’t lately.
-This should be a professional headshot, not a candid, if at all possible.
+This should be a professional headshot taken by a portrait photographer, not a candid, if at all possible.

 - Is your company set up with a company page?
 This must be done using a company email address associated with it.

 - Optimize your profile and your company page with keywords and search terms.

 - Clean out your groups.
 If you no longer participate in them, consider removing yourself.